 TBD.

-5.10 AI/ML configuration management for RAN domain ES
+5.10 AI/ML configuration management

 5.10.1 Description

-At the beginning of the AI/ML enabled function operation, enabling the AI/ML entities should be controlled by AI/ML management.
+The AI/ML inference function (e.g., NG-RAN intelligence ES function as described in TR 37.817 [15]) may use the ML entity for inference.

+The AI/ML inference function needs to be configured (e.g., with policies, target, conditions where applicable) in order to conduct inference in the 5G system aligning with operator's expectation.

+To enable the AI/ML inference function to perform inference using the preferred ML entity, the relevant ML entity needs to be able to be activated and deactivated.

 As described in clause 4.7 in TR 28.813[3], RAN domain ES can use AI to formulate energy saving solutions.
-Therefore, the AI/ML entities which enabled RAN domain ES function should be controlled by AI/ML management.
-The AI/ML entity configuration need to be triggered to enable RAN domain ES function.
+Therefore, the ML entities which enabled RAN domain ES function should be controlled by 3GPP management system.
+The ML entity configuration needs to be triggered to enable RAN domain ES function.

-The AI/ML entity configuration can be initiated by the AI/ML MnS consumer or initiated by the AI/ML MnS producer.
+The AI/ML configuration can be initiated by the MnS consumer or initiated by the MnS producer.

+The following aspects are described for AI/ML configuration:

+- Configuration for AI/ML inference function,

+- Configuration for AI/ML entity for RAN domain ES function,

+- Activation for AI/ML inference capabilities on ML entities and inference functions.

 5.10.2 Use cases

-5.10.2.1 AI/ML entity configuration initiated by consumer
+5.10.2.1 ML entity configuration for RAN domain ES initiated by consumer

-The AI/ML entity configuration may be initiated by the AI/ML MnS consumer of Cross domain management.
-AI/ML MnS Consumer monitor network performance and determine whether to trigger the AI/ML entity configuration.
-For example, for ES purpose, AI/ML MnS Consumer collects the information of the capacity booster cells and coverage cells inside the RAN domain area, then makes the decision for activation AI/ML entity, e.g. for enabled RAN domain ES function, consumer can configure the training/retraining activation at training phase, policy, target and activati on for inference phase etc. In this case, the consumer can trigger the AI/ML entities so as to get better network performance.
+The ML entity configuration may be initiated by the AI/ML MnS consumer of Cross domain management.
+AI/ML MnS Consumer monitor network performance and determine whether to trigger the ML entity configuration.
+For example, for ES purpose, AI/ML MnS Consumer collects the information of the capacity booster cells and coverage cells inside the RAN domain area, then makes the decision for activation ML entity, e.g. for enabled RAN domain ES function, AI/ML MnS consumer can configure the training/retraining activation/deactivation, related policy at training phase, and activati on/deactivation, related policy for inference phase etc. In this case, the AI/ML MnS consumer can trigger the ML entities so as to get better network performance.